AngeldelaLinde/ScientificTextClassification_LLMBased/README.md

 | title               | Title of the project                                             |
 | Objective           | Summary of the project                                           |

-After data analysis, the only meaningful information that provided classification criteria for the model is the Objective and title category.
+After data analysis, it was inferred that the only meaningful information that provided classification criteria for the model is the Objective and title category.

+## Authors

+This project was created and developed by:

+- Ángel de la Linde Valdés
+- Alexia Durán Vizcaíno
+- María Ordieres Álvarez

+We have worked collaboratively to design, implement, and test the scientific text classification model using LLMs.
+Each of us has contributed to different aspects of the project, including data preprocessing, model training, evaluation, and inference.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.